 Project Dates: 2016-2021

-- Provide a stakeholder-driven menu of capacity-building activities: trainings in evidence-based public health, technical assistance through knowledge brokers, targeted messages with resources, and organizational change strategies
+- Provide menu of capacity-building activities based on local context including : trainings in evidence-based public health, technical assistance through knowledge brokers, targeted messages with resources, and organizational change strategies

 - Bridge research and public health practice

-- Advance practice, and dissemination and implementation research by communicating findings:
+- Advance practice, and dissemination and implementation research by communicating findings through traditional and non-traditional methods

 Implications for Research and Practice

-This project will drive how research can be more effectively disseminated – or actively spread — to those in practice.
-Additionally, it will study how useful D&I strategies can be replicated and/or adapted for other local health departments.
+This project will drive how research and proven strategies can be more effectively disseminated to those in local public health.
+Additionally, it will evaluate how useful capacity-building activities can be replicated and/or adapted for other local health departments.

 Principal Investigator: Ross C. Brownson, PhD